OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 After completing the wizard, the wells imported are accessible as Items under the {{< image-in-text src="images/3d-main-window/WellCollection.png" >}} **Wells** item in the **Project Tree**.

-The trajectory data is not copied into the  ResInsight project as such, but is stored in files in a directory called *ProjectFileName_wellpaths* in the same directory as your project file.
+The well path data is not copied into the ResInsight project as such, but is stored in files in a directory called *ProjectFileName_wellpaths* in the same directory as your project file.

-## Well Trajectory Visualization
+## Well Path Visualization

-All the imported well trajectories are available below the {{< image-in-text src="images/3d-main-window/WellCollection.png" >}} **Wells** item in the **Project Tree**.
+All the imported well paths are available below the {{< image-in-text src="images/3d-main-window/WellCollection.png" >}} **Wells** item in the **Project Tree**.

 ![]({{< relref "" >}}images/3d-main-window/WellsInTree.png)

-The visible wells are always shown in all the 3D Views in the complete project, so the toggles and settings control the overall project visibility of the Well Trajectories.
+The visible wells are always shown in all the 3D Views in the complete project, so the toggles and settings control the overall project visibility of the Well Paths.
 The **Property Editor** of the **Wells** item is shown below

 ![]({{< relref "" >}}images/3d-main-window/WellPathCollectionProperties.png)

 - **Global well path visibility** -- This option forces the well paths on or off, ignoring the individual settings unless it is set to Individual.
-- **Clip Well Paths** -- This option hides the top of the Well Trajectories to avoid displaying the very long lines from the reservoir to the sea surface.
+- **Clip Well Paths** -- This option hides the top of the Well Paths to avoid displaying the very long lines from the reservoir to the sea surface.
 - **Well Path clipping depth distance** -- This number is the distance from the top of the reservoir to the clipping depth.

-## Individual Well Trajectories
+## Individual Well Path
-A well trajectory (well path) will hold well log data and well path data imported from files.
+A well path will hold well log data and well path data imported from files.
 A well path file is placed inside the well path item, while one or more well log files are placed as child items under the well path in the project tree.

 ### Importing Well Log Files
 Well log data is usually imported from LAS-files (_\*.las_).
 LAS-files can be imported using the command: **File->Import-> Well Data->Import Well Logs from File**.

 ResInsight will look for the the well name in the imported LAS-files among the existing **Well Paths**.
-If a match is found, the LAS-file is placed as a child of that trajectory.
+If a match is found, the LAS-file is placed as a child of that well path.
 If not, a new empty well path entry is created with the imported LAS-file under it.
 A well path may have more than one LAS-files as children.

 ![]({{< relref "" >}}images/3d-main-window/LasFilesInTree.png)